polm/posuto/README.md

 The postal code data has many irregularities and strange parts.
 This explains how they're dealt with.

+As another note, in normal usage posuto doesn't require any dependencies.
+When actually building the postal data from the raw CSVs [mojimoji](https://github.com/studio-ousia/mojimoji) is used for character conversion, and iconv for encoding conversion.

 ## Field names

 The primary fields of an address and the translations preferred here for each are: